USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 ## INLINE_PHOT_PREPROC

+** >> Comment <<** Section 7.8 is confusing with the initial sub-sections talking about INLINE_PHOT_PREPROC and the last few referring to CREATE_EBI. are these the same tools?
+A flow chart may actually help here.

 ### Description

 The program INLINE_PHOT_PREPROC generates absorption cross-section/quantum yield (CSQY) data files for the CCTM inline photolysis module.
 This utility program allows users to create new CSQY tables when reaction rate data are modified or added to CMAQ.
 The data tables generated by INLINE_PHOT_PREPROC should be used to create the photochemistry data tables needed for inline photolysis configurations of the CCTM.